asipahio/pokedex/README.md

 This application was created using the create-react-app.
 To run the application you can run `npm start` and to build the application you can run `npm run build` which are standard with `create-react-app`.
 To run tests, run `npm test` or `npm test -- --coverage .` to get the coverage report.
 Some files are excluded from the test coverage and the list of these files are under `package.json`.
 They were excluded as either implementation detail or they would be tested through integration tests which is not in the scope of this implementation.

 Since the application is using React 18, concurrent rendering is supported out of the box.
-Pre react 18 you would have to use concurrend mode.
+Pre react 18 you would have to use concurrent mode.

 To generate new components generate-react-cli is used.
 This just creates an empty component with a test file.

+The user is able to see the abilities, types, basic information, image, species information of a pokemon and also is able to navigate through different evolutions.
+The user is also able to see the previously viewed pokemons using the dropdown next to the search button.

+Some file information:
+- `Results.tsx`: Pokemon details
+- `Search.tsx`: Search bar
+- `pokemon.ts`: Pokemon service for both the redux api and the slice
+- `pokemonUtils.ts`: Util library to do data manipulation between the redux api and components

+Rest of the files are either a matching test file for the above or the standard react files such as `app.tsx`, `index.tsx`

 ![Alt text](pikachu.png "Pikachu")